lambda826/My-Notebook/99 Interview/BQ.md

 	- Take initiative to lead
 	- Lead with good judgment
 - **Keys**
-	- Describe an actual and honest story where you have demonstrated leadership
 	- Brifly outline the situation to provide enough details.
-	- Explain your tasks, responsibilities, and deliverables
+	- Explain your tasks, responsibilities, and deliverables.
 	- Explain how you executed and led the initiative.
-		- Led a group of coworkers
+		- Led a group of coworkers.
-		- Led cross-functional projects
+		- Led cross-functional projects.
-		- Conducted knowledge transfers for cowerkers
+		- Conducted knowledge transfers for cowerkers.
-	- Express how the outcome was beneficial not just to the company, but also was an excellent experience for all the stakeholders
+	- Express how the outcome was beneficial not just to the company, but also was an excellent experience for all the stakeholders.
 	- Briefly talk about the learnings you took from this situation.
 - **Tips & Tricks**
+	- Use a compelling story the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA4NTgzODc4LC04MTA3ODk2MzBdfQ==
+eyJoaXN0b3J5IjpbLTEwMDY3OTM5MiwtODEwNzg5NjMwXX0=
 -->